 Fostering a Culture of Openness and Transparency with Institutional Authorship Policies

 This project with the UNC Charlotte Graduate School will implement and evaluate strategies for ensuring open, transparent authorship discussions in research teams.
 It will also focus on institutional efforts to improve our culture for research ethics on campus.
-This 5-year project is funded by the National Science Foundation (NSF 19-609 Ethical and Responsible Resarch).
-The research team includes Dr. Elise Demeter from Assessment & Accreditation, Dr. Lisa Rassmussen, Dr. George Banks, Dr. Katherine Hall-Hertel, and Dr. Tom Reynolds.
+This 5-year project is funded by the National Science Foundation (NSF 19-609 Ethical and Responsible Research).
+The research team includes Dr. Elise Demeter from Assessment & Accreditation, Dr. Lisa Rasmussen, Dr. George Banks, Dr. Katherine Hall-Hertel, and Dr. Tom Reynolds.

 Learn more about this work here:

 This project created innovative, enterprise-scale technology tools to help universities identify early to mid career undergraduates at-risk of not graduating in a timely manner due to academic or financial reasons.
 The University of North carolina at Charlotte filed an intent-to-use trademark for the Funds to FinishTM .